Latest!

 5. It is your responsibility to notify your teacher that you are using them as your referee.

-6. You can apply for both strands (Physics or Mathematics) of the Experience Week.
+6. You can apply for any strands (Physics, Mathematics or Chemistry) of the Experience Week.

 7. You should write one application for each strand you apply for.